-Moreover this piece describes the dinner as a public one, although whether a charge was exacted to attend is not stated.
-I’d think it was by invitation only, to the grandees of the young city.
+The writer described the dinner as a public one although whether a charge was exacted to attend is not known.
+I’d think the affair was by invitation only, for grandees of the young city.

-The account makes it clear the event was of the highest order socially, and in provisions and decorations, the Colony could muster.
-The rooms featured numerous symbols and insignia of the engineering profession, and both Stephenson and some of his hosts made speeches that were carefully recorded.
-Stephenson was also fêted in Montreal on his Canadian visit.
+The account makes clear that the event was of the highest order socially.
+Both in provisions and decorations the Colony did everything it could for a first-class affair.
+The hall was decorated with symbols and insignia of the young Canadian engineering profession.
+Stephenson and some of his hosts made speeches carefully noted by attending journalists.

-The assembly building was on Front Street near Simcoe Street, a mile or so from where I write.
-It has long disappeared and the present legislative assembly for Ontario is in a different area, at Queen’s Park.
+The assembly complex was on Front Street near Simcoe Street, just a mile or so from where I write.
+The buildings have long since disappeared.
+Ontario’s legislature now meets in a different part of the city, not too far north at Queen’s Park.

-Within close view of where the gala reception and dinner for Stephenson were held was a resort where the more usual preoccupations of Beeretseq were entertained: the Greenland Fisheries tavern.
-It was owned by a citizen surnamed Wright who was also an alderman.
-The tavern hosted municipal elections, as was customary in this time.
-Wright got himself elected in his own saloon.
+Within close view of the Stephenson reception was a resort where the more usual preoccupations of Beer et seq were addressed: the Greenland Fisheries tavern.
+It was owned by a citizen named Wright who was also an alderman.
+The tavern hosted municipal elections, as customary at the time.
+Wright got himself elected in his own saloon, a neat arrangement.

-The interesting name derives from a sign on the premises depicting a scene in Greenland and hunters snagging a big whale.
-One account states it was painted by a sailor with some artistic skill to pay his “reckoning”.
+The pub’s interesting name derives from a sign in the premises depicting a scene in Greenland and hunters snagging a whale.
+One account states it was painted by a sailor of some artistic skill to pay his “reckoning”.

-Lake Ontario was nearby, indeed even closer than now since the water then lapped the southern fringe of Front Street.
-The Greenland Fisheries motif would have attracted sailors or at least suited the atmosphere of boats and fishing on the nearby water.
+Lake Ontario was nearby, indeed closer than it is today as, at the time, the lake lapped the southern fringe of Front Street.
+Later, part of the waterfront was filled in for industrial and commercial space.
+The Greenland Fisheries motif probably attracted sailors and, at the least, suited the atmosphere influenced by the adjacent port facilities.

-The Greenland Fisheries tavern had existed for 20 years before Toronto gave that dinner for Stephenson, and continued for decades longer.
+The tavern had existed for 20 years before Toronto held its dinner for Stephenson, and continued in business for decades longer.
 A good image of it appears in this Toronto history.
-Very few of these old houses exist in Toronto but the Wheatsheaf Tavern downtown, of which I’ve written earlier, is an example.
-The latter wears its history lightly, and draft beer, wings, and burgers are where it’s at there.
-As perhaps it should be, since the first duty of a hostelry is to refresh.
+Very few 19th-century taverns still stand in Toronto but the Wheatsheaf Tavern on King Street downtown is an example.
+The latter wears its history lightly and draft beer, chicken wings, and burgers are the stuff of the menu.
+History, if it comes at all, is a last course, eh?

-Below, you see a handsome colour image of the Legislative Assembly from Ontario government archives, from 1834.
-The tavern was very likely the white building to the far left, it had been built the year before.
-You see also below a sketch, from City of Toronto archives, showing the two structures in propinquity c.1850.
+Below you see a handsome colour image of the Ontario Legislative Assembly from government archives, as it was in 1834.
+The tavern was very likely the white building at the far left, built only a year before.
+You see also below a sketch from City of Toronto archives showing the two structures in propinquity, c.1850.

 Let’s compare palace and pub.
-One is a handsome set of buildings ringed by a fence and a ground.
+One, a handsome set of buildings ringed by a fence and a ground.
 The other, a modest two-story building in whitewash.
-One, a place where lawyers, politicians and civil servants worked and occasionally played.
-The other, a respite for lower orders who nonetheless had good things to drink and eat in their way.
+The first, a place where lawyers, politicians, and civil servants worked and occasionally played.
+The other, a respite for lower orders in society: artisans, labourers, small tradesmen, soldiers – who nonetheless had good things to drink and eat, too.

-The rich and poor lived and frolicked side by side, one in view of the other.
-So it was in society, so it remains.
+The rich and less-well-off lived and frolicked side by side, one in view of the other.
+So it was in society, and so it remains today.